Katherine E. Isaacs

 See also: HPX Website

-Understanding How People Think About Data
+Understanding How People Think About Data for Visualization and Interface Design

 Diagram of data typology used in the Latent Data Abstractions study.
 It is a fully connected node-link diagram showing how Tabular, Media, Spatial/Temporal, Network/Hierarchy, Textual, and Grouped data all flow between each other as an abstraction.

-Latent Data Abstractions - InfoVis 2020 | Latent Data Abstractions Survey Data
+Data Abstraction Elephants - ACM CHI 2023 | Latent Data Abstractions - InfoVis 2020 | Latent Data Abstractions Survey Data

 Integrating Citizen Science, Environmental, and Socio-Economic Data